The value of Corn Belt farmland shot up 16% in 2012 and is expected to rise further.

 The Federal Reserve Bank of Chicago serves the northern two-thirds of Illinois and Indiana, all of Iowa, the lower peninsula of Michigan and southeastern Wisconsin.

-Poised to go higher.
 From Jan.
 1, 2012 to Jan.
-1, 2013, Iowa farmland saw a 20% annual increase, the highest in the Federal Reserve Bank of Chicago district.
+1, 2013, Iowa was the winner in the highest percentage annual increase.
+The state’s farmland showed an increase of 20% in the past year.
 Illinois and Michigan both registered 18% annual gains.
-Wisconsin’s farmland values increased by 11%, and Indiana listed a 10% increase.
+Wisconsin’s farmland values increased by 11% and Indiana listed a 10% increase.

-It was the third consecutive year of momentous jumps in agricultural land values.
-From 2010 to 2012, the area’s farmland values had a cumulative rise of 52%, matching the fastest gain of the 1970s boom.
-After adjusting for inflation, the district’s 2012 annual increase in agricultural land values (14%) was the third-largest in 35 years.
+2012 marked the third consecutive year of momentous jumps in agricultural land values.
+From 2010 to 2012, the area’s farmland values showed a cumulative rise of 52%, which matches the fastest gain of the 1970s boom, in real terms.
+After adjusting for inflation, the District’s 2012 annual increase in agricultural land values (14%) was the third largest in 35 years.

 For now, the sky is the limit for farmland values.
-Oppedahl says 43% of the responding bankers anticipate higher interest in land purchases in 2013, which will drive price potential.
-"With USDA predicting net farm income to rise 14% from 2012 to $128.2 billion in 2013, there seems to be at least another leg to be run as farmland values continue their upward race," he notes.
+Oppedahl says 43% of the responding bankers anticipate higher levels of land purchases or improvements in 2013.
+"With USDA predicting net farm income to rise 14% from 2012 to $128.2 billion in 2013, there would seem to be at least another leg to be run as farmland values continue their upward race."

-Recovery from the drought will remain a key factor in 2013, he adds.
-Even though drought conditions have diminished in the district, changes from this past year’s drought-influenced crop prices will affect crop farmers and livestock producers.
+Recovery from the drought will remain a key factor in 2013, Oppedahl says,.
+Even though drought conditions have diminished in the District, changes from last year’s drought-influenced crop prices will affect both crop farmers and livestock producers.